 Contactless Payment Solutions

-The next generation of payment technology was (and is) the EMV chip.
+The next generation of payment technology was the EMV chip.
 EMV chips have actually been used in Europe for decades but did not catch on in the United States until later.

 Today’s chips generate random, encrypted codes that send payment information to the card network.
 Therefore, every single transaction is unique, foiling card skimmers.
 Card skimming works only if the information stolen by skimmers on the vending machine card reader is permanent or static.

-But if vending machine sales are going to upgrade to the latest technology, they might as well go right to contactless payments.
+But, if vending machine sales are going to upgrade to the latest technology, they might as well go right to contactless payments.
 These types of payments do not require any swiping or chip insertion.
-All the customer needs to do is hold their card up to the vending machine card reader, and within one or two seconds, the payment is complete.
+All the customer needs to do is hold their card or mobile wallet up to the vending machine card reader, and within one or two seconds, the payment is complete.

-Around 51% of US consumers already regularly use contactless payments, a trend that is accelerated by the fact that by 2026, eight out of ten cards will be contactless.
+Around 51% of US consumers already regularly use contactless payments.
 65% of consumers believe contactless payments are cleaner than traditional swipes and keypads.
 And 73% of consumers who use contactless payments regularly cited convenience as a reason for using them.

 Vending Machines and Mobile Payments